 products want-products specifically (not need-products) that were being bought higher than normal.

-While they had the biggest impact of the supply disruption in Apr-20, they’ve bounced back dramatically and are also a favorite stocking product at Indian Kiranas.
+While they had the biggest impact of the supply disruption in Apr-20, they’ve bounced back dramatically and are also a favourite stocking product at Indian Kiranas.
 Almost 30% more outlets are stocking them now for the last 3 months since the restoration of the supply chain.

 Chocolates do provide comfort to Indian consumers in challenging times and we’ve happily consumed them to keep our minds focussed on the good things in life.

-I’m proud to present to you the ‘Chocolate Index’ as the Indian indicator of consumer preferences in times of a Recession.
+I’m proud to present to you the ‘Chocolate Index’ as the Indian indicator of consumer preferences in times of Recession.